30 Beautiful Christmas Color Themes and The Moods They Set

 Feeling: Rich and sophisticated

-Gold ornaments against deep emerald green is an opulent look—the very colors of money.
+Gold ornaments against deep emerald green create an opulent look—the very colors of money give luxury and abundance.

 All White.